 Alternate issues of the magazine are themed.
 The themes for the next two themed issues are “The Apocalypse” and “Futurism“.
 These themes are intended to be interpreted very loosely.
 If you think your work might fit one of these themes, please say so in your cover letter.
 Themed and non-themed works are always equally welcome.
 There are no deadlines; when a particular issue is full, this page will be updated.

 Reprints and simultaneous submissions are welcome, but please let us know if a piece is published elsewhere.
 On acceptance Neon takes one-time, non-exclusive rights to your work, as well as the right to archive it.
 Accepted authors receive one contributor copy and a small royalty payment.

 How To Submit

 Include a covering letter and a 50-word biography in the body of the email.
 The subject line should include the word “Submission”.
 The editor is Krishan Coupland.
 Send work by email to email@example.com.
 Again, please note that we are currently accepting submissions from supporters only while we catch up on our reading.

+Please query if you have received no response after one month.
 If you are new to sending your work out for publication, you might find this guide useful.

 As a supporter of the magazine you’ll receive a personalised response with some feedback from the editor on your work.
 If you’d prefer not to receive this feedback, please simply say so in your cover letter.